leolanese/Angular18-Search-Sort-Filter-Pagination-ClientSide-ServerSide/README.md

-- XSRF Protection
+###  XSRF Protection

-Angular provides XSRF protection out-of-the-box and enable by default, by adding a custom header containing a random token provided by the server in a cookie (which is a common technic to mitigate these attacks)
+Angular provides XSRF protection out-of-the-box, enable by default, by adding a `custom header` containing a random token provided by the server in a cookie

 ```js
 import { bootstrapApplication } from '@angular/core';